desecho/django-tqdm/README.rst

 *Fast, Extensible Progress Meter (tqdm) For Django*.

-Use tqdm in Django management commands seamlessly.
+| Use tqdm_ in Django management commands seamlessly.
-It uses tqdm_ and it is meant to be used with Django_.
+| It provides simple universal commands for Django management command to output
-It provides simple universal commands for Django management command to output text using standard command functions and tqdm.
+  text using standard command functions and tqdm.
-Currently supported versions of Django are supported.
+| Currently supported versions of Django_ are supported.

 Usage
 -----